 🎓 JOB MARKET PAPER

-"Religion at Work: A Theory of Organizational Inequality" [First Author, with Makovi K., and Frimpong, J.A. - SECOND ROUND OF DATA COLLECTION]
+"Religion at Work: A Theory of Organizational Inequality" [First Author, with Makovi K., and Frimpong, J.A. - PREPARING FOR SUBMISSION]

 *Draft available upon request*